Ralerus/eventlab-doc/Software Requirements Specification/Use Cases/CRUD Group/UC-Specification-CRUD-Group.md

 This use case can be perfomed by users and partly by guests.
 Generally a guest can only display the events and the calendar of public groups.
 To create a group there must be at least 2 members added.
-Only the user who created the group is allowed to update it, he can add new members, but he is not allowed to delete participants.
+All members of the group are allowed to update it, they can add new members, but they are not allowed to delete participants.
 Every member of the group can leave the group at any time.
 After the last remaining group member leaves the group, the group will be deleted.

 ## 4. Preconditions

-### Create-, Update-, Delete (Leave) Group
+### Read-, Create-, Update-, Delete (Leave) Group
 The user must be on his personal group page.

-### Read Group
-The user must be on his personal group page or from a different (public) group.

 ## 5. Postconditions